Goswami-Pratik/Microservices/README.md

 # Microservices

-Microservices is an architectural and organisational approach to software development where software is composed of small independent services that communicate over well-defined APIs.
+Microservices are an architectural and organisational approach to software development where software is composed of small independent services that communicate over well-defined APIs.
 These services are owned by small, self-contained teams.
 The microservice project integrates service discovery, load balancers in a containerised manner.

 Microservices architectures make applications easier to scale and faster to develop, enabling innovation and accelerating time-to-market for new features.